lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-6. Go through the results putting detected vehicles and license plates with the associated input frame:
+6. The results are iterated through putting detected vehicles and license plates with the associated input frame:

 ```Cpp
 				// store results for next pipeline stage